Minds On

 What I know What I wonder

-Press the ‘Activity’ button to access What I Know About Treaties.
+Press the Activity button to access What I Know About Treaties.

 Action

-Colonizers: people who came to Canada in an attempt to establish political control.
+Colonizing peoples: people who came to Canada in an attempt to establish political control.

-In this task, you will be independently exploring two different treaties that were established between 1713 and 1800.
+Next, you will be independently exploring two different treaties that were established between 1713 and 1800.
 Choose two from the following list of the treaties and conduct research to complete the graphic organizer.
 Begin your research by exploring Indigenous websites, government websites, and encyclopedias.
 Record your findings in the organizer provided or in a method of your choice.
 Use the interactive checklist as you are researching and when you are finished to make sure your organizer is complete.

-• Treaty of Portsmouth
+• Treaty of Portsmouth (1713)

-• Peace and Friendship Treaties
+• Peace and Friendship Treaties (A series of treaties signed between 1725-1779)

-• Treaty of Niagara
+• Treaty of Niagara (1764)

-• British-Inuit Peace Treaty
+• British-Inuit Peace Treaty (1765)

-• Treaty of Paris
+• Treaty of Paris (1783)

-Complete the Treaty Research Organizer in your notebook or using the following fillable and printable document or in a method of your choice..
+Complete the following Treaty Research Organizer in your notebook or using the following fillable and printable document or in a method of your choice..

 Treaty Research Organizer